After 5 years living in Britain, my wife has decided it’s time for her to go back to her home country of Greece. And to take me with her.

 But, before we depart these shores for the last time, she tells me she wants to go on a grand tour of the whole country: to see all the places on this island she hasn’t seen before, to feel like she’s really embraced Britain and Britishness.
 To feel like a real Briton.

-After 40 years of living here, I realise I hardly know a thing about this country either.
+After 40 years of living here, I realise I hardly really know a thing about this country either.

-Even in its duller moments, it would surely still be of interest, what with the knowledge that the backcloth to the journey, Britain, will have contributed something, somehow, to who I am.
+Even in its duller moments it would surely still be of interest to me – what with the knowledge that the backcloth to the journey, Britain, having contributed something, somehow, to who I am.

 We all know the clichés of the character of the country: drink tea, walk dog, talk weather, turn up, muck in and form orderly queue.
 But is any of it true?

 And would meeting my fellow countrymen, alongside my Giristroula, give me a new insight into this chimerical idea of Britishness?
 Or would it leave me as clueless as before?

 So with no real set plan aside from a vague idea of an orbit of the UK – taking in all these places we’ve heard of, made assumptions about, but never really bothered to visit – we set out to see this kingdom by the sea.

 This land of Yorkshire terriers, Lancashire Hotpot, London Pride and the Glasgow kiss.